rohkode/CTReactNative-RK/README.md

 ## ❗ Notes

 * App Inbox *won’t* show messages for anonymous users (i.e., before login).
-* You must call `initializeInbox()` *after* the user logs in and identity is set.
-* No server-side API setup is required — all logic lives inside the React Native app.
+* Make sure you call onUserLogin and use a valid identity before accessing the inbox.
+* This project does not use SDK methods like getAllInboxMessages, getInboxMessageCount, or getInboxMessageUnreadCount.
+* All inbox retrieval is done via API — giving you complete UI control.